averbraeck/djutils-base/docs/djutils/logging.md

 CategoryLogger.with(Cat.ADVANCED).error(exception, "Illegal argument: {}", arg);
 ```

-In case a message should always be displayed, independent of the category or a category's settings, we can use the always() clause instead of the filter(category) clause:
+In case a message should always be displayed, independent of the category or a category's settings, we can use the `always()` clause instead of the `with(category)` clause:

 ```java
 CategoryLogger.always().info("Program started");